Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

 “If you look at most of the mass shootings, the guns were purchased legally,” Carr said.
 “I see this as an ordinance that throws in one more barrier to someone who’s contemplating such a horrible act.”

-While city officials had acknowledged that the law faced likely legal challenges, they pointed to the city’s home-rule provisions as well as its history of trailblazing on liberal issues, like the issuance of same-sex marriage licenses.
+While city officials had acknowledged the law faced likely legal challenges, they pointed to the city’s home-rule provisions as well as its history of trailblazing on liberal issues, like the issuance of same-sex marriage licenses.

 With few steps taken by state or federal government officials, “we had to start somewhere,” Reinfeld said.
 “When there continues to be mass shootings, when do we take a stand?”